rgieseke/textredux/index.md

 ## Changelog

+### 0.7 (2013-07-02)

+- Compatibility with Textadept 7.0 alpha 2
+- Better workaround for item selection in Curses version (Thanks to Chris Emerson)

 ### 0.6 (2013-06-08)

-- Compatibility with Textadept 6.6 and 7.0 beta
+- Compatibility with Textadept 6.6 and 7.0 alpha
 - Added ctags symbol filtered list search
 - Removed workaround for Curses version